unification-com/docs/src/mainchain/guides/legacy-to-current.md

 This guide will cover the necessary steps for those who prefer to do so.

 ::: danger WARNING
-To fully sync the chain from `FUND-Mainchain-MainNet-v1` will take several days and require a significant amount of disk space!
+To fully sync the chain from `FUND-Mainchain-MainNet-v1` will take several days (or weeks) and require a significant amount of disk space!
 Ensure you have at least 300Gb disk space available to allow for syncs, and upwards of 500Gb if backups are required.
 :::

 There are several steps required, some of which will require manual intervention: